 Who decides who can join the team and how the team is subsequently run?

-The Team Manager will decide how the team is run and the club aims to ensure it is always accessible to children resident in the local communities of Read and Simonstone.
+The Team Manager will decide how the team is run and the club aims to ensure it is accessible to children resident in the local communities of Read and Simonstone.

 We do, however, follow safeguarding best practice which recommends specific ratios of adults to children for each age group, so our ability to accept new members is naturally guided by the number of volunteers that we have.